Bikeman868/Urchin/readme.md

 Microsoft SQL Server, MySQL and Postgresql, but so far I have only created database schema and stored procedures for MySQL.

-The server has a REST API for managing the rule database, but the management UI is not built yet.
+The server has a REST API for managing the rule database.
 If you are using the file persister, then you can edit the file and the changes will be picked up and applied by the server.
 If you are using the Prius persister to save changes to a database, and you edit the database directly, you will have to recycle the IIS app pool to pick up the changes.

+A UI for managing rules is in development, but is not ready for widespread use at this time.

 ## Next Steps
 If you want to contribute to this project, these are the next most important tasks